Kilij: Evolution of the Ottoman kilij

 After the Auspicious Incident, the Turkish army was modernized in the European fashion and kilijs were abandoned for western-type cavalry sabers and smallswords.
 This change, and the introduction of industrialized European steels to Ottoman market, created a great decline in traditional swordsmithing.
 Civilians in the provinces and county militia (zeybeks in Western Anatolia, bashi-bazouks in the Balkan provinces), continued to carry hand-made kilijs as a part of their traditional dress.
 In the late 19th century, Sultan Abdul Hamid II's palace guards, the Ertuğrul Brigade, which was composed of nomadic Turks of Anatolia, carried traditional kilijs as a romantic-nationalistic revival of the earlier Ottoman Turkoman cavalry raiders.
 This sentiment continued after dethronement of the sultan by the nationalist Young Turks.
-High-ranking officer dress saber of early 20th century was a modern composite of traditional kilij, "mameluke" and European cavalry saber.
+High-ranking officer non-regulation dress saber of early 20th century was a modern composite of traditional kilij, "mameluke" and European cavalry saber.

 Adoption by Western armed forces

 Sabres were known and used in eastern, and to a lesser extent central Europe from the time of the Magyar invasions, beginning in the 9th century (see the so-called Sabre of Charlemagne).
 Following the Ottoman invasion of Balkans, however, European armies were introduced to the kilij itself.
 The kilij first became popular with the Balkan nations and the Hungarian hussar cavalry after 15th century.
-Around 1670, the karabela (from Turkish word karabela: black bane) wasevolved, based on Janissary kilij sabres; it became the most popular sword-form in the Polish army.
+Around 1670, the karabela (from Turkish word karabela: black bane) evolved, based on Janissary kilij sabres; it became the most popular sword-form in the Polish army.
 During 17th and 18th centuries, curved sabers that evolved from Turkish kilij were widespread throughout Europe.

 The Ottomans' historical dominance of the region ensured the use of the sword by other nations, notably the Mamluks in Egypt.
 During the Napoleonic Wars, the French conquest of Egypt brought these swords to the attention of the Europeans.
 This type of sabre became very popular for light cavalry officers, in both France and Britain, and became a fashionable sword for senior officers to wear.
-In 1831 the "Mamaluke", as the sword was now called, became a regulation pattern for British general officers (the 1831 Pattern, still in use today).
+In 1831 the "Mameluke", as the sword was now called, became a regulation pattern for British general officers (the 1831 Pattern, still in use today).
 The American victory over the rebellious forces in the citadel of Tripoli in 1805 during the First Barbary War, led to the presentation of bejewelled examples of these swords to the senior officers of the US Marines.
 Officers of the US Marine Corps still use a mameluke pattern dress sword.
-Although some genuine Turkish kilij sabres were used by Westerners, most "mameluke sabres" were manufactured in Europe; their hilts were very similar in form to the Ottoman prototype, however, their blades, even when an expanded yelman was incorporated, tended to be longer, narrower and less curved than those of the true kilij.
+Although some genuine Turkish kilij sabres were used by Westerners, most "mameluke sabres" were manufactured in Europe; their hilts were very similar in form to the Ottoman prototype, but their blades, even when an expanded yelman was incorporated, tended to be longer, narrower and less curved than those of the true kilij.